 Loop Electrosurgical Excision Procedure

 Your doctor may use a loop electrosurgical excision procedure, also known as LEEP, to manage precancerous growths on the surface or in the canal of the cervix, which connects the vagina and uterus.
-In this procedure, the doctor inserts into the vagina a thin wire loop carrying a small electrical current that removes the precancerous tissue.
+In this procedure, the doctor inserts a thin wire loop into the vagina.
+The loop carries a small electrical current that removes the precancerous tissue.

 This procedure is usually performed in the doctor’s office with a local anesthetic.